bannus/async-ricochet-robots/doc/api-specification.md

 - `ROUND_ENDED`: Cannot submit solution to ended round
 - `INVALID_SOLUTION`: Solution does not reach goal
 - `VALIDATION_ERROR`: Input validation failed
+- `INVALID_DEADLINE`: Deadline is not in the future or is invalid
 - `ALL_GOALS_EXHAUSTED`: All 17 goals completed, game is finished

 ---